Central Committee Meeting

 Two resolutions were proposed for consideration:

-A motion to discuss Resolution 1 was made by Thomas Wrisley and seconded by Eric Lint.
+A motion to discuss Resolution 1 was made by Thomas Wrisley.
 Passed by acclamation.

 A motion to close debate was made by Joan Worrell, seconded by Thomas Wrisley, passed by acclamation.